 Homeschooling Kids (on top of everything else) During Coronavirus

-Are you going a little crazy trying to be your child’s teacher, as well as a parent during the Coronavirus shutdown?
+Are you going a little crazy homeschooling kids, as well as parenting during the Coronavirus shutdown?
 Check out this interview with Heather Forbes, a licensed clinical social worker, the author of the bestselling book Beyond Consequences, Logic, and Control: A Love-Based Approach to Helping Attachment-Challenged Children With Severe Behaviors, the founder of the Beyond Consequences Institute, and author of numerous other books, including her newest release, Classroom180: Trauma-Informed Classrooms.

 Many parents are stressed because they feel the burden of trying to keep their kids caught up in school during this time of self-isolation.
 And add that on top of all the other worries of trying to work at home or losing your job, financial woes, and general concern over the health of those you love and it’s a lot.